 Spotlight on the PHySE Research Team

-The Waterborne Pathogens, Health, and Environment (PHySE) team at UMR 5151 (HydroSciences Montpellier), co-led by Prof. Estelle Jumas-Bilak and Dr. Patricia Licznar-Fajardo, focuses on the study of new waterborne infectious risks, including those related to antibiotic resistance, the emergence of diseases, the vulnerability of populations and ecosystems, traditional and emerging risks in the Global South, as well as the need to develop new surveillance tools.
+The Waterborne Pathogens, Health, and Environment (PHySE) team at UMR 5151 (HydroSciences Montpellier), co-directed by Prof. Estelle Jumas-Bilak and Dr. Patricia Licznar-Fajardo, focuses on the study of new waterborne infectious risks related to antibiotic resistance, the emergence of diseases, the vulnerability of populations and ecosystems, traditional and emerging risks in the Global South, and the need to develop new surveillance tools.

 Research Areas

-• Compare the diversity and dynamics of pathogens in anthropogenic water systems and in humans, particularly vulnerable patients.
+- Compare the diversity and dynamics of pathogens in anthropogenically altered aquatic systems and in humans, particularly vulnerable patients.

 Hospital Services

-Some members of the PHySE team are involved in hospital-based activities at the Department of Infection Prevention and Antimicrobial Resistance (SPIR) at Montpellier University Hospital and at the Laboratory of Microbiology and Hospital Hygiene at Nîmes University Hospital.
-These strong ties with the hospital allow the PHySE team to address scientific issues in health and the environment related to hospital challenges.
+Some members of the PHySE team are involved in hospital-based activities at the Infection Prevention and Antimicrobial Resistance Unit (SPIR) at the Montpellier University Hospital and at the Microbiology and Hospital Hygiene Laboratory at the Nîmes University Hospital.
+These strong ties with the hospital enable the PHySE team to address scientific issues in environmental health related to hospital settings.

-The risk of infection is also studied in the hospital setting, focusing on the immediate patient environment, as well as the emergence, persistence, and spread of antibiotic resistance in aquatic systems such as rivers, groundwater, wastewater, and coastal waters.
+The risk of infection is also studied in the hospital setting, as close as possible to the patient, as well as the emergence, persistence, and spread of antibiotic resistance in water systems such as rivers, groundwater, wastewater, and coastal waters.
 Another example of the link between research activities and the hospital is the PHySE team, which was on the front lines during the COVID crisis and is now responsible for COVID epidemiological surveillance at the University Hospital.

 A cross-functional and collaborative approach

-Vincent JEAN-PIERRE, pharmacist and biologist, University Hospital Assistant (AHU) in Bacteriology at the Nîmes University Hospital and the Faculty of Pharmacy in Montpellier
+Vincent JEAN-PIERRE, pharmacist and biologist, University Hospital Assistant (AHU) in Bacteriology at the Nîmes University Hospital and the Montpellier School of Pharmacy

 I began my studies in pharmacy in Montpellier, where I quickly developed an interest in teaching and research.
-I served as a teaching assistant in organic chemistry and also held the position of vice president of the Association of Pharmacy Teaching Assistants.
+I was hired as a teaching assistant in organic chemistry and also served as vice president of the Association of Pharmacy Teaching Assistants.

-I went on to complete a residency in Clinical Biology in Grenoble, while further developing my teaching and scientific skills through a university certificate in education and a Master’s degree in infectious diseases.
-My residency thesis on vaccine targets for the Epstein-Barr virus and my DES thesis on the serology of toxoplasmosis further enhanced my training in virology and medical diagnostics.
+I went on to complete a residency in Medical Biology in Grenoble, while further developing my teaching and scientific skills through a University Diploma (DU) in pedagogy and a Master 2 in Infectious Diseases.
+My residency thesis on vaccine targets for the Epstein-Barr virus and my DES thesis on the serology of toxoplasmosis enriched my training in virology and medical diagnostics.

 Read more

 Coming from a family of teachers, I have always wanted to share my knowledge.
-My role as a tutor and my passion for bacteriology naturally led me to a residency program, which combines clinical practice with research.
+My role as a tutor and my passion for bacteriology naturally led me to a residency program, which combines hospital practice and research.

-Today, it is a true honor to serve as a university administrator at the faculty where I received my education and alongside the team that helped shape my career path.
+Today, it is a true honor to serve as a teaching assistant at the university where I received my education and alongside the team that nurtured my calling.

 What is your thesis about?

-Is your hospital work related to your dissertation?
+Is your work at the hospital related to your dissertation?

-Although the Nîmes University Hospital does not have a Cystic Fibrosis Resource and Competence Center (CRCM), my team collaborates with Dr. Raphaël Chiron of the Montpellier CRCM on several research projects, thereby enhancing the clinical relevance of my work.
+Although the Nîmes University Hospital does not have a Cystic Fibrosis Resource and Competence Center (CRCM), my team collaborates with Dr. Raphaël Chiron of the CRCM in Montpellier on several research projects, thereby strengthening the clinical relevance of my work.

 How do you see the future?